 When using just one colour shade, in its several values (brightness level), it’s about monochromatic combinations, unitary and balanced, that, if correctly used, will generate very interesting visual results.

-Instead, when using tints composed by a common colour we refer to compositions of analogous colours.
+Instead, when using tints composed of a common colour we refer to compositions of analogous colours.
 Those one, being similar, tend to blend with each other, creating a peaceful feel.

 Tints across from each other on the wheel are referred to as complementary colours.
 Their use gives a lively effect that draws the attention, thus complementary colours, if side by side, stand out and seem to vibrate.
 That’s why you have to carefully use them, trying not to generate a disharmonic effect; in addition, they are not supposed to be used for texts.